-- Mostly we need you to be as present as you can be…so set yourself up with a comfortable chair, snacks and beverages.
-If you were in Toronto, we would be offering ‘treats’ and snacking our way through the days!
+- We need you to be as present as you can be…so set yourself up with a comfortable chair, snacks and beverages.
+If you were in Toronto, we would offer ‘treats’ and snacks throughout the day!

 - Daily/ each time we meet, you’ll want to collect your course materials, writing journal and pens, markers, chalk, paper, and whatever you like to doodle with – because you will be joining us in creating doodles as we engage in graphic recording, facilitation and conversational practices throughout the course.